manishrana7/icet-manish/doc/userguide/source/examples/get_native_clusters.rst

    :start-after: # it with (Si,
    :end-before: # Generate the cluster

-.. _initiate-the-cluster-space
 Initiate the cluster space
 --------------------------

-The cluster space is initiated by simpling initiating a :class:`ClusterSpace <icetdev.ClusterSpace>` object and providing the prototype structure, cutoffs and subelements, which were defined :ref:`above <_generate-prototype-si-cell>`, as arguments.
+The cluster space is initiated by simpling initiating a :class:`ClusterSpace <icetdev.ClusterSpace>` object and providing the prototype structure, cutoffs and subelements, which were defined above, as arguments.

 .. literalinclude:: ../../../../examples/get_native_clusters.py
    :start-after: # Generate the cluster
    :end-before: # Prepare 2x2x1 supercells

-.. _structure-from-si-ge-supercell
 Structure from Si/Ge supercell
 ------------------------------